New Zealand cricket team in Pakistan in 2021–22

 The New Zealand cricket team toured Pakistan in September and October 2021, and were scheduled to play three One Day International (ODI) and five Twenty20 International (T20I) matches.
 It was New Zealand's first tour of Pakistan since 2003.
 However, on the morning of the first ODI match, New Zealand Cricket (NZC) raised a security alert with the Pakistan Cricket Board (PCB) and the Pakistan Government, which resulted in the entire tour being called off.

-In December 2021, both cricket boards agreed to a set of extra fixtures to be played in Pakistan in April 2023 to make up for the postponed tour, following New Zealand's tour of Pakistan in December 2022.
+In December 2021, both cricket boards agreed to play a set of extra fixtures in Pakistan in April 2023 to make up for the postponed tour, following New Zealand's tour of Pakistan in December 2022.

 Background

 On 4 August 2021, the PCB confirmed the schedule for the tour.
 The ODIs were scheduled to take place at the Rawalpindi Cricket Stadium, and the T20Is would have taken place at the Gaddafi Stadium in Lahore.
 Tom Latham was named as New Zealand's captain, with Kane Williamson being unavailable due to him playing in the rescheduled phase of the 2021 Indian Premier League.
 After the Taliban took control of Afghanistan in August 2021, several New Zealand players reportedly expressed concerns about touring Pakistan.
 On 18 August, New Zealand Cricket announced that its players would have the right to pull out of the tour if they "felt uneasy about touring Pakistan even if the tour went ahead".

 The ODI series was originally scheduled to form part of the inaugural 2020–23 ICC Cricket World Cup Super League.
 However, in September 2021 it was announced that due to the unavailability of the Decision Review System (DRS), the ODI matches would be a standalone bilateral series.
 The World Cup Super League matches were rescheduled for New Zealand's tour of Pakistan in 2022–23.